Build constraints and vendoring

 With the vendoring mode enabled, you build your application only with dependency packages that are stored inside your project under the vendor directory.
 In this mode, Go commands ignore dependency descriptions in go.mod and assume that the vendor directory holds the correct copies of dependencies.
 By default, when you use Go modules, the vendor directory is ignored during the build.

 In Go 1.14 RC, automatic vendoring mode became a built-in Go feature.
 Starting from Go 1.14 RC, IntelliJ IDEA also enables automatic vendoring mode by default.
-You cannot disable this setting.
+You can disable vendoring per project, for example, when you have a monorepo containing the vendor folder used by another language.

 Toggle vendoring mode